-Fill material used in embankments shall be either earth fill material or rock fill, and shall be sourced from general excavations on the Site or from borrow.
+Fill material used in embankments shall be either earth fill material or rock fill, and shall be sourced from general excavations on the Site or from borrow areas on or off the Site or stockpiles, as required.

 Size limitations for stone shall apply where specified elsewhere in this Technical Specification.